ReformedCola/snowflake-ui/README.md

 ## Introduction

-This is a UI Library that I made while I was learning Vue 2.
+Snowflake is a simple and useful UI Library that I made while I was learning Vue 2 and inspired by Ant Design and Element.

+It provides some useful components, and suitable for PC and mobile.

-I hope this is useful to you. 😉
+Hope it's useful to you. 😉

 ## Start to Use